 Delph reservoir was completed in 1924, to provide a 78 acre source of water for domestic / industrial use and to supply extra, cleaner water to improve the River Irwell via Delph Brook.

-The Sailing Club was founded in 1962, when permission to sail on the water was granted.
+The Sailing Club in Bolton was founded in 1962, when permission to sail on the water was granted.

 The Club started modestly with two preferred dinghy classes - Fireballs and Enterprises.
 We used a wooden garage as the Clubhouse.
 This building still exists as storage, now known as the Bosun's Hut.
 There was no electricity, and lighting was by bottled gas!
 A garden shed on stilts served as the race starting box.